 This appendix lists all of the files and functions that MOST provides.
-In most cases, the function is found in a MATLAB M-file of the same name in the top-level of the MOST distribution34, where the .m extension is omitted from this listing.
+In most cases, the function is found in a MATLAB M-file of the same name in the lib directory of the MOST distribution36, where the .m extension is omitted from this listing.
 For more information on each, at the MATLAB prompt, simply type help followed by the name of the function.
 For documentation and data files, the filename extensions are included.

-A.1 MOST Functions and Documentation
+A.1 MOST Documentation Files

-Table A-1: MOST Functions and Documentation
+Table A-1: MOST Documentation Files